-In order to produce content correctly inside CentOS Artwork Repository, it is required that all work lines be connected somehow.
-This is the way automation scripts can know what design model and what translation files to use when specific contents are produced, also where to save the content produced as result.
-This connection between directories takes place through two path constructions named The Master Paths and The Auxiliar Paths.
+In order to produce content in CentOS Artwork Repository, it is required that all work lines be connected somehow.
+This is the way automation scripts can know where to retrive the information they need to work with (e.g., design model, translation messages, output location, etc.).
+We build this kind of connection using two path constructions named master paths and auxiliar paths.

-The master paths point to directories which contain the source files (e.g., SVG files) required to produce base content (e.g., PNG files).
-Each master path inside the repository has several auxiliar paths associated.
+The master path points only to directories that contain the source files (e.g., SVG files) required to produce base content (e.g., PNG files) through automation scripts.
+Each master path inside the repository may have several auxiliar paths associated, but auxiliar paths can only have one master path associated.

 The auxiliar paths can point either to directories or files.
-When an auxiliar path points to a directory, that directory contains information that modifies somehow the content produced from the master path (e.g., through translation messages) or provides the output information of where to store the content produced from master path.
+When an auxiliar path points to a directory, that directory contains information that modifies somehow the content produced from master paths (e.g., through translation messages) or provides the output information required to know where to store the content produced from master path.
 When an auxiliar path points to a file, that file has no other purpose but document the master path it refers to.